 ||221 Fenimore Street, Decatur, GA, 30087

 This is as easy as it gets.
 Copy the legal description from your deed.
 If you can't find the legal description leave the space blank and write in the street and city address on the next line.
-In most contracts you will also have to fill in your name and the name of the Buyer in this section.
+In most real real estate forms, you will also have to fill in your name and the name of the Buyer in this section.

 |2.
 Purchase Price and Method of Payment.